AmericanAirlines/Hangar/README.md

 Hangar uses Postgres 11, so you'll need to set it up on your machine, create a database (we suggest `hangar`, if you chose something else or are running your server on a different port, make sure to create a `DATABASE_URL` value in `.env` with your override URL), and then run the app.
 When the app is deployed to a cloud environment, the `DATABASE_URL` `.env` var will be used (and is automatically set in Heroku when an associated service is connected to your app).

 ## Database Changes
-If the database is changed, the migrations must be changed accordingly.
-After starting the app (or using `npm run typeorm migration:run`), make changes to files in the `src/entities` directory as needed and then run `npm run typeorm migration:generate -- -n MigrationName` where `MigrationName` is the name of the new migration (after creating a new entity) or an existing migration name (without the timestamp).
+If database schema is changed, the migrations must be changed accordingly.
+After starting the app (or using `npm run typeorm migration:run`), make changes to files in the `src/entities` directory as needed and then run `npm run typeorm migration:generate -- -n MigrationName` where `MigrationName` is the name of the migration (without the timestamp).

 # Contributing
 Interested in contributing to the project?
 Check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).